lfonsecac/dbt-certification-project/docs/challenges/02_env_profiles/02_env_profiles.md

 ---
 **Note:** In both scenarios you will have to execute the respective command every time you login again on your development environment.

+To find out more information about `environment variables` clik [here](https://docs.getdbt.com/docs/build/environment-variables) to access dbt documentation for more details.

 ---

 [Return to Project Challenges](../../../README.md#9-project-challenges)